thomasriley/observability-for-kubernetes/content/prometheus/using-thanos/high-availability/_index.md

 ## Conclusion

 Success!
-In this tutorial you have successfully implemented Prometheus running with high availability with Thanos.
+In this tutorial you have successfully implemented Prometheus running with high availability using Thanos.